 The lesson is a relevant one: you need to be committed to producing, yet patient in expecting results.
 Obviously it helps the likes of GaryVee to have his own team dedicated to producing his content.
 That doesn’t, however, take away the value in his advice to just start.

-The videos combine enlightened — if straight-shooting— commentary to imagery which renders the message in an interesting context.
+The videos combine enlightened (if straight-shooting) commentary to imagery which frames the message nicely.
 Instead of the typical “talking head”, you’ll get a view to the world of Gary Vaynerchuk.

 3. Rand Fishkin (with Moz)

 The Man with the Whiteboard.
 Rand Fishkin, founder of Moz, proves that in content creation flashy post-production isn’t all that necessary.
 More important is to establish your own sound way of producing content.
 Fishkin did just that with his excellent Whiteboard series.